joaquintides/concurrent_hashmap_api/README.md

 are provided.

-`make_unordered_map_view(bool)` returns an `unordered_map_view` over the underlying data structure (with or without blocking of other concurrent access to the parent `concurrent_unordered_map`, as specified by the `bool` parameter).
+`make_unordered_map_view(bool)` returns an `unordered_map_view` over the underlying data structure (the `bool` parameter specifies whether concurrent accesses to the parent `concurrent_unordered_map` are blocked or not).
 `unordered_map_view` interface mimics that of `std::unordered_map`, without the usual construction and assignment operations, and with some deviations on _"iterator invalidation requirements, load_factor functions, `size()`